Speakers at Flexible & Agile Working 2019

 Alex Crammond & Rowena Falzon

-Alex and Ro are currently part of Telstra’s transformation team and share the roles of Ways of Working Principal, InfraCo & Product Owner of the Impediments Process.
-Both roles draw on their expertise in issue identification, proposals of commercial and strategic solutions and risk management.
-Alex and Ro have shared a number of other strategic roles within Telstra, most recently as Head of Ways of Working Coaches & Teams and previously as General Manager/Chief of Staff to Telstra’s Group Executive of Media/Chief Marketing Officer where they were responsible for embedding strategy, planning, risk and engagement across the Media and Marketing functions.
-Prior to that, Alex and Ro were senior lawyers with a diverse and extensive range of corporate/commercial experience (both private practice and in-house capacities).
+Prior to their recent decision to expand their horizon and leave Telstra, Alex and Ro were part of Telstra’s transformation team and shared the role of one of the Ways of Working Principals working with various parts of the business as the company commenced its transformation journey.
+Alex & Ro have also shared a number of other roles within Telstra including as General Manager/Chief of Staff to Telstra’s Group Executive of Media/Chief Marketing Officer where they were responsible for embedding strategy, planning, risk and engagement across the Media and Marketing functions.
+They have also spent time as senior lawyers and have a diverse and extensive range of corporate/commercial experience (both private practice and in-house capacities in Australia and overseas).

 People & Development Director